Shawn D. Bushway

 Terence P. Thornberry (University of Maryland, College Park), Marvin D. Krohn (University of Florida, Gainsville), and Alan J. Lizotte - Rochester Youth Development Study (RYDS)

 A number of related projects focusing on intergenerational transmission of antisocial behavior are based upon a Rochester, New York sample of adolescents.

-Completed Hindelang Center Projects:
+Selected completed Hindelang Center Projects:

 Descriptions of many additional completed research projects are listed at the above link.

 Dr. Bayley's research is a grant with U.S. Institute of Peace on Official Inquiries into Police Corruption; he is also Co-Project Director on a University of Texas-El Paso subcontract through the Federal Bureau of Investigation entitled Survey on Interrogative Practices/Efficacy Involving Interrogators Across U.S. Military and Federal Agencies.

 William J. Bowers, James R. Acker - Capital Jury Project and Capital Punishment Research Initiative (CPRI)